shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-After adding `dir="rtl"` for the Arabic element, the result looks like the below.
+After we add `dir="rtl"` for the Arabic element, the result looks like this:
 ![](../../img/rtl-intro-ltr-2.jpg)

-Everything is flipped except the image.
-That's because it has `float: left` and `margin-right: 16px`.
-To solve that, I need to override those styles:
+Everything is flipped except for the image.
+That’s because it has `float: left` and `margin-right: 16px`.
+To solve that, we need to override those styles:
 ```css
 .media[dir="rtl] img {
     float: right;